Who are Alabaré?

 Alabaré was founded in 1991 by Rev John Proctor and his wife Alicia after they befriended and offered a home to a series of people in crisis,.
 They soon realised that the need was far greater than they alone could meet.
 In partnership with a Christian community, they founded a new charity, Alabaré and following a year of fundraising, our first home, Barnabas House, was opened. (click here to read our founding story)

-25 years later, Alabaré now offers support to over 3,000 people in need through its homes and services across the South and South West of England and Wales.
+27 years later, Alabaré now offers support to thousands of people in need through its homes and services across the South and South West of England and Wales.
 We provide specialist support for young mothers and their babies, people suffering from addictions, young people and those leaving the care system, those experiencing mental ill health, adults with learning difficulties, and Armed Forces Veterans who struggle to cope with life outside of the military.
 We also run training courses and day activities at two Development Centres in Wiltshire.
 Beyond this we also provide our learning difficulties clients with long term supported homes; a care service for those living in their own accommodation and a residential Christian Community.

 The Alabaré Vision